Expert Reaction

 Australia and Türkiye now have a big job ahead of them; they will have to shepherd a growing 'coalition of the willing' ready to rapidly phase out fossil fuels, while navigating the growing tension between those countries that are scaling up renewables and those that remain deeply dependent on the fossil fuel economy."

-Professor Amy Cutter-Mackenzie-Knowles is Executive Dean, Faculty of Education, Southern Cross University, Australia + Research Leader, Sustainability, Environment, and the Arts in Education (SEAE) Research Centre.
+Professor Amy Cutter-Mackenzie-Knowles is a Professor of Sustainability, Environment and Education at Southern Cross University.
+She is the Executive Dean of the Faculty of Education, as well as the Research Leader of the Sustainability, Environment and the Arts in Education (SEAE) Research Centre.

 "COP30 has unequivocally declared that "Education is at the core of climate resilience.”
 Climate change education is not merely a priority; it stands as the greatest moral imperative of the 21st century.
 This revelation isn’t new.
 The United Nations has long advocated for environmental, sustainability, and climate change education as crucial solutions to the pressing threat of anthropogenic climate change.
 Yet, amid these bold international declarations, we face a stark reality: the courage to actualise these ideals at the national level is glaringly absent.